 Equity financing is the process of raising capital by selling partial ownership of your company.
 Instead of paying back the principal of the loan plus interest, business owners trade a percentage of their company in return for funding.
 Lenders are then paid back with a portion of future profits.

 The biggest difference between debt and equity financing is that debt financing doesn’t require you to give up a part of your business ownership.
-You’re simply borrowing capital from an outside source, just as you would be given outside financing for a mortgage or a car loan.
+You’re simply borrowing capital from an outside source, just as you would be given outside financing for a mortgage.

 While debt financing keeps you safe from other stakeholders influencing your decisions and taking a portion of your future income, it’s riskier in that you will have to pay it back —- even if you default on the loan.
 For this reason, you’ll often have to put up some form of collateral.